 Absolute Paris, 300-year-old timbers, crazy wonky stairs and modern comforts, a warm welcome, little streets and friendly markets: it’s a real privilege to stay here.
 For breakfast there’s homemade jams and honey (from Jean-Luc’s hives in the Périgord), croissants, fresh bread, juice and hot coffee and tea in the rambling, warm living room upstairs.

 Rooms are characterful and rustic, full of quirk with a mix of antique woodwork and modern prints, high ceilings and whitewashed walls or exposed stones and beams.
-All have private access, independent from your hosts, either on the ground or first floor.
+Both have private access, independent from your hosts, on the first floor.
 Simplicity, panache and personality, attention and service: these are the hallmarks.

 No communal space, but a lovely peaceful courtyard and only a 20-minute walk to the Seine.
 Skim stones along the iconic Canal Saint Martin; sip an espresso on the historic Places des Vosges (both 11-minute walks), Paris’ first planned square.